reddit/devvit/devvit-docs/docs/redis.md

 # Redis

-Add a database to store and retrieve data.
+Adds a database to store and retrieve data.

 The Redis plugin is designed to be fast, scalable and secure, and it supports a subset of the full Redis API, including: